Arthur Macalister: Later life

 Macalister's health was failing in 1881 and he resigned his office as Agent-General; he was granted a pension of £500 a year by the Queensland parliament.
 He was created Companion of the Order of St Michael and St George in 1876.

 Macalister died near Glasgow on 23 March 1883 at the age of 65.
 He was survived by his wife, who died 14 September 1894.

 Family

 Macalister married Elizabeth Wallace Tassie in Edinburgh, Scotland with whom he had 9 children.

 Legacy

 A number of street names in the Brisbane suburb of Carina Heights are identical to the surnames of former Members of the Queensland Legislative Assembly.
 One of these is Macalister Street.

 The electoral district of Macalister created in the 2017 Queensland state electoral redistribution was named after him.

-The Macalister Range along the Far North Queensland coast between Cairns and Port Douglas was named in honour of the Premier by George Augustus Frederick Elphinstone Dalrymple during the 1873 ‘Queensland North East Coast Expedition’.
+The Macalister Range along the Far North Queensland coast between Cairns and Port Douglas was named in honour of the Premier by George Augustus Frederick Elphinstone Dalrymple during the 1873 ‘Queensland North-East Coast Expedition.
+The range name is also used for a locality in Far North Queensland and Macalister Range National Park.

+The township of Macalister on the Western Darling Downs was named after him.